DRTAC7/aegis/README.md

  AEGIS 2.0 Encryption Utility for TELEHACK

  %usage: aegis <function> [filename] [sender/receipient]
-         prefix all functions with -
+         prefix all functions with -, --, or /

          DO NOT INCLUDE THE FILETYPE (.AGS .AGSK .AGSC)
          WHEN NAMING OR CALLING A FILE!